seanharrington256/Larix/README.md

 5. Submit all of the jobs to the cluster as a big job array on a SLURM cluster using `FSC_Larix_Mods.slurm`.

+6. For each of the models find the single run with the best likelihood.
+The script `Get_best_FSCacross_mods.sh` wraps the `fsc-selectbestrun.sh` script from here: [https://raw.githubusercontent.com/speciationgenomics/scripts/master/fsc-selectbestrun.sh](https://raw.githubusercontent.com/speciationgenomics/scripts/master/fsc-selectbestrun.sh) (and copied here with some slight modifications) across each model.
+Comments in this script further describe its usage--run it from within the `Reps` directory.
+To get AIC from the bestlhoods files, go inside `best_L_allMods` directory, created by last script, and run the script `Get_AIC_across_mods.R`(!!!NOTE: This AIC calculation will only work if you output 1 and exactly 1 parameter to this file for each estimated parameter otherwise the AIC values will be incorrect -- i.e., if you have a complex parameter, and you output both the estimated parameter and the complex parameter that is a transformation of the estimated parameter, you'll need a different solution here).

+7. Convert the parameter estimates into useful units (e.g., years, number of migrants per generation, etc.) -- I still don't have a fully automated solution for this, so has to be done on an ad hoc basis depending on what parameters are included, etc. `Par_conv_FSC_Larix.R` will do these conversions here - see comments in the script for more info.
+This script will also start some prep for parametric bootstrap estimation of confidence intervals around parameter estimates.

 Hunting down failed runs:
 `grep CANCELLED *Larix_7145250*  | cut -d "_" -f 5 | cut -d "." -f 1 | sort > failed2_fsc.txt`